orcmid/miser/docs/hybridForm/index.md

 There is HTML editing employed in the hybrid formatting, so it is generally not possible to operate exclusively in Markdown format.
-For `*.md` pages, the embedded HTML is easily customized when adhering to this Construction Structure.
+For `*.md` pages, the embedded HTML is easily customized when adhering to this Construction Structure organization.

  There are also some `*.htm` completely-HTML portions in the hybrid format.
  These generally don't require editing by contributors to the technical content, including areas of the repository used for the creation of software.

-There will be more information under the [docEng](https://orcmid.github.io/docEng) project where this usage of hybridFormat is as a model for use in other projects.
+There will be more information under the [docEng](https://orcmid.github.io/docEng) project where the hybridFormat topic there is exemplary for use in other projects.

 ## Catalog (Specimen, hYYMMNN Content)